 If a contract clause is used then a payment of the balancing charge would be binding only on the seller, not the solicitor and could read something like this: “The Seller agrees that his solicitor will hold a retention from the sale proceeds in the sum of £X pending production of the final accounts of Some Flats Management Company Limited for the 2010/2011 financial year.
 On production of the accounts and in the event that a balancing charge is payable the Buyer will, via his solicitor, calculate what proportion is due from the Seller and will provide the Seller’s solicitor with a completion statement.
 Provided the Seller’s solicitor agrees with the Buyer’s solicitor’s calculation the Seller irrevocably instructs his solicitor to release the amount due to the Buyer in accordance with the completion statement.
 In the event that the retention is insufficient to meet the proportion due the Buyer will accept the full retention in full and final settlement.
 In the event that no completion statement is produced by [a date by which the final accounts should have been produced and the buyer’s solicitor should have had time to produce a statement] the Seller shall not be liable to the Buyer for any monies that would otherwise have been due and the retention shall be released to the Seller in full”.

 We reached a point where an agreement was made that arrears payments would be made monthly until the property was sold.
-Monies were received in the initial stages of this agreement but shortly stopped.
+Monies were received in the initial stages of this agreement but suddenly stopped with no explanation given.

-Fortunately, after all this, the seller suddenly paid the arrears and the flat was then sold.
+Fortunately, again with no explanation or apology, the seller suddenly paid the arrears and the flat was then sold!